Elastic Lattices Inspired by Ulam-Warburton Cellular Automaton

 \end{enumerate}

 In summary, this paper introduced a new class of aperiodic lattices inspired by Ulam-Warburton Cellular Automaton (UWCA).
-The algorithm of UWCA starts with infinite packed squares that are initially ``OFF", and the squares are then turned ``ON" following specific rules.
-Such an algorithm results in aperiodic structures of an increasing number of ``ON" squares that grow larger with higher numbers of generations.
-Identical procedure is applied here to an infinite elastic monatomic lattice by interpreting the ``OFF" (``ON") state as pinned (unpinned) mass.
-Lattices built through UWCA algorithm are demonstrated to exhibit unique dynamical properties (e.g., corner modes), as revealed by their eigenfrequency spectra.
+The algorithm of UWCA starts with infinite packed squares that are initially at an ``OFF" state, and the squares are then activated to ``ON" following specific rules.~Such an algorithm results in aperiodic structures of an increasing number of ``ON" squares that grow larger with higher numbers of generations.
+Identical procedure is applied here to an infinite elastic monatomic lattice by interpreting the ``OFF" (``ON") states as pinned (unpinned) masses.~The eigenfrequency spectra of lattices constructed using the UWCA algorithm reveal unique dynamical properties, specifically the existence of strongly-localized corner modes.

-Future directions of this research can include (1) exploring various types of CA algorithms for unique lattice designs and characteristics, (2) the study of damping characteristics to observe whether these lattice structures give rise to amplified damping (e.g., metadamping \cite{hussein2013metadamping,depauw2018metadamping,bacquet2018metadamping,al2021metadamping}), (3) investigating the effective elastic and inertial properties of these novel lattices, especially that lattices are known to be unique in that regard \cite{gonella2020symmetry}, (4) incorporating materials with tunable mechanical properties in their design (e.g., magnetoactive materials \cite{yu2018magnetoactive}), and (5) extending the same concept to acoustic lattices or LC-circuit networks.
-Work is in progress to explore similar classes of structures, called toothpick sequences \cite{applegate2010toothpick}, and determine their unique vibrational traits.
+Future directions of this research can include (1) exploring various types of CA algorithms for unique lattice designs and characteristics, (2) the study of damping characteristics to observe whether these lattice structures give rise to amplified damping (e.g., metadamping \cite{bacquet2018metadamping}), (3) investigating the effective elastic and inertial properties of these novel lattices, since lattices are generally known to be unique in that regard \cite{gonella2020symmetry}, (4) incorporating materials with tunable mechanical properties in their design (e.g., magnetoactive materials \cite{yu2018magnetoactive}), and (5) extending the same concept to acoustic lattices or LC-circuit networks.

 \end{multicols}